Keroro1454/Supply-Drop/README.md

 **WaltzingPhantom:** They provided the lovely item icon designs for Hardened Bone Fragments and Numbing Berries!

 **Rein:** They provided so much help with getting the different components in the Tome of Bloodletting working.
 I can't thank them enough!

+**Aaron:** They helped a ton with puzzling through the Plague Hat's IL hook!